Membership tickets bought online can be posted. An additional fee of 80p for postage and packing will be applied if you choose this option.

 Membership tickets bought online can be collected from our signing-in desk only on the Wednesday screenings.

-A transaction fee is taken for each membership ticket bought online, for this season (2020-2021) this transaction fee is included in the ticket price.
+A transaction fee is taken for each membership ticket bought online and is included in the ticket price.

 Your online transaction is secure using SSL and encryption technologies, no credit card data is stored on our site or on third party sites.